-- For migratory species, for example, shorebirds, decreases in the TBX may be a result of declines that have occurred far away from the locations where they have been monitored (e.g. monitoring in Australia may be detecting the impact of decreases in habitat elsewhere in the flyway). - This composite index does not include data for all of Tasmania's threatened bird species and currently only two of the four bird groups used in the index are represented.
-This may be for one or more reasons, including because monitoring programs do not exist for all species, data from such programs were not suitable for incorporation in the TSX, or data were not yet able to be made available.

-- The index includes fewer than 10 species for the years 1985 to 1996, so trends in that period may not be readily matched to trends from later periods during which more species were included in the composite index. - The Tasmanian TBX is only representative of some threatened marine and shoreline (migratory) species (see Table 1).
+- For migratory species, for example, shorebirds, decreases in the TBX may be a result of declines that have occurred far away from the locations where they have been monitored (e.g. monitoring in Australia may be detecting the impact of decreases in habitat elsewhere in the flyway).
+As migratory shorebirds account - for 6 out of 18 species included in this analysis, it may be masking some of the successful recoveries of species such as the Helmeted Honeyeater and Black-eared Miner. - This composite index does not include data for all of Victoria's threatened bird species because monitoring programs do not - exist for all species, or the data from such programs were not suitable for incorporation in the TBX.
+There is scope for increasing the comprehensiveness of representation of threatened bird species, with strategically established targeted monitoring for those threatened species not currently included in the index (see Table 1), thus the index has the capacity to identify strategic monitoring opportunities. - The index includes fewer than 10 species for the years 1985 to 1995, so trends in that period may not be readily matched to trends from later periods during which many more species were included in the composite index. - The analysis has highlighted the paucity in long term monitoring data for the majority of our threatened bird species that will need to be addressed to make this measure more robust in the future.

-Grey headed albatross.
-Photo: JJ Harrison CC BY-SA 3.0 Wikimedia Commons